Arnhem Weavers Workshop

 selection of roots, leaves and fruits to

-dye the fibres before spinning
+dye the fibres.

 These women see this extremely successful